Who is This Opportunity Intended For?

-The University of Castilla-La Mancha the University of Castilla-La Mancha in partnership with HACU offers 50 scholarships to faculty teaching Spanish as a Foreign Language in higher education for one week in Toledo.
+The University of Castilla-La Mancha in partnership with HACU is offering 25 scholarships to faculty teaching Spanish as a Foreign Language at community colleges and universities for one week in Toledo.

 UCLM is sharing its capacity and potential in the field of Spanish language teaching and Spain’s culture with other international higher education institutions.

-This program is primarily for institutions and professors who are considering UCLM and Toledo, Spain, as a destination for their study abroad students.
+This program is for professors who are considering UCLM and Toledo, Spain, as a destination for their study abroad students.

 Universidad De Castilla-La Mancha